Commonly Asked Questions

 For firearms appraisals, we suggest reviewing Flayderman’s Guide to Antique American Firearms and Their Values as a general guide.
 Seek the services of a qualified antique firearms appraiser (check references!) for current market values.
 Firearms authentication and appraisal is a highly specialized field where minor differences can have a major significance

-For badges, please see our page on Texas Ranger Badges.
+For badges, please see our pages on Texas Ranger Badges.

 Warning: The vast majority of guns and badges that appear on the market with alleged Texas Ranger provenance is supported only by hearsay, opinion, or second and third-hand affidavits.
 This is especially true of items offered at online auctions, gun shows, in antique shops and flea markets.
 Fake or poorly substantiated letters of authenticity abound, as do false inscriptions, tags and decorations.
 Research should be done before purchase, not after, and the burden of proof should be placed upon the seller.
 An ironclad right-of-return should be obtained before purchase.